CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 role for teams (such as hockey) compared to sports with a smaller role for teams (such as tennis)?

-We first decided
+We first decided that
 all sports should use the same player-team relationship regardless of the role of the team, as this allowed their `Player` and `Team` classes to use similar inheritance patterns and increased the modularity of each sports' classes (as they have identical functionality in this area while differing in statistics-related features).
-After reviewing our specification, we decided that `Player`s should only know the name of their `Team` and `Team`s should only know the name of their `Player`s, rather than storing further information or a pointer to the full object.
+After reviewing our specifications, we decided that `Player`s should only know the name of their `Team` and `Team`s should only know the name of their `Player`s, rather than storing further information or a pointer to the full object.